-Counting "Yes" responses in Google Sheets is a common task that can be accomplished easily with built-in functions.
+Counting "Yes" responses in Google Sheets is a common task that can be accomplished using built-in functions.
 This guide will walk you through the steps to accurately count cells that contain "Yes" in your dataset.

 To count the number of "Yes" values in Google Sheets, use the COUNTIF formula.
 This formula counts cells that meet a specific condition in a given range.